enochcheung-work/enochcheung-work.github.io/serp_seo.md

 <img src="images/weight_and_resistance.png?raw=true"/> <img src="images/weight_and_resistance_trend.png?raw=true"/>

 Wrapping up, from the above illustrations, we can conclude that the introduction of pop-up ad did have an impact on SEO.
-Still, we need further observation on whether the SERP position will restore.
+Still, we need further observations on area such as whether the SERP position will restore or whether the conversion rate were affected as well.
 Charts are quite versatile in working on other areas such as queries instead of landing pages or a longer term SEO monitoring instead of individual events.